 Biodynamic farmers strive to create a diversified, balanced farm ecosystem that generates health and fertility as much as possible from within the farm itself.
 Preparations made from fermented manure, minerals and herbs are used to help restore and harmonize the vital life forces of the farm and to enhance the nutrition, quality and flavor of the food being raised.
 Biodynamic practitioners also recognize and strive to work in cooperation with the subtle influences of the wider cosmos on soil, plant and animal health.
 Most biodynamic initiatives seek to embody triple bottom line approaches (ecological, social and economic sustainability), taking inspiration from Steiner’s insights into social and economic life as well as agriculture.

-Is it the same as the Medieval calendars?
+Biodynamic Calendar Is it the same as the Medieval calendars? |

 Rudolf Steiner was approached by farmers in the 1920's asking for help regarding rehabilitating the land on their farms.
 They had discovered that the land was dying from poor land management.
-In a series of lectures in 1920, Rudolf Steiner developed biodynamic agriculture based on his anthroposphical beliefs
+In a series of lectures in 1920, Rudolf Steiner developed biodynamic agriculture based on his anthroposphical beliefs.

 To learn more about Biodynamic Farming in the United States check this link out here.